 Best Overall Pet Insurance

-Pets Best is the best pet insurance for Corgis because of its shorter waiting period for hip dysplasia (only 14 days), lower pricing on average, and it has no maximum age limits for enrollment.
+Pets Best may be the best pet insurance for your Corgi because of its shorter waiting period for hip dysplasia (only 14 days), lower pricing on average, and it has no maximum age limits for enrollment.
 Pets Best also has few exclusions compared to other providers, including coverage for behavioral therapies and optional wellness care.
 Another plus is that it doesn’t have an additional waiting period for orthopedic conditions, like IVDD, a condition Corgis are prone to.

 Best Pet Insurance For Older Dogs